PlaidCloud/website/content/en/docs/tasks/administer-cluster/manage-resources/cpu-constraint-namespace.md

 ```

 Now whenever you create a Pod in the constraints-cpu-example namespace (or some other client
-of the Kubernetes API creates an equivalent Pod), Kubernetes performs these steps:
+of the PlaidCloud API creates an equivalent Pod), PlaidCloud performs these steps:

 * If any container in that Pod does not specify its own CPU request and limit, the control plane
   assigns the default CPU request and limit to that container.